 Canceling Jobs on a Recurring Schedule

-The easiest way to cancel jobs on a recurring schedule is via the recurring schedules tab of the "Jobs" console.
-Select the job(s) that are to be canceled, then click the "Cancel Jobs" button above the list (for multiple cancellations) or select "Cancel Job" via the three-dot menu (for single jobs).
+The easiest way to cancel jobs on a recurring schedule is via the recurring schedules page of the "Jobs" console.
+At the bottom of the page, select the job(s) that are to be canceled, then click the "Cancel Jobs" button above the list (for multiple cancellations) or select "Cancel Job" via the three-dot menu (for single jobs).

 Figure 13.
 How to cancel jobs on a recurring schedule.

 Figure 14.
 How to provide a reason when canceling jobs from a recurring schedule.

 Note: Currently, there is no way to delete a job from a recurring schedule–only cancel is available.

 Tip!
 Another way to cancel jobs in a series is via the "Job Details" view.